hweltzien/Payroll-Tracker/README.md

 # Employee Payroll Tracker Starter Code
 ## Description
 After utilizing web-based resources and instructional support, this assignment demonstrates my initial understanding and working knowledge of JavaScript.
-I learned how to acquire user input, store captured data and generate an array.
+I learned how to acquire user input, store captured data, and generate an array.
 I converted string data to numeric data before calculating the average.
 I also entered a calculation in order to generate a random value from the array.

 ## Table of Contents